praveenellaiyan/docker-labs/example-project/dockerize-multi-container-application/README.md

 docker-compose up

 3. Validate<br>
-Launch `http:localhost:8080/health` or run curl command `curl -v http://localhost:8080/health` in terminal,then you should be able to see message `All Good!`
+Launch `http:localhost:8080/health` or run curl command `curl -v http://localhost:8080/health` in terminal,then you should be able to see message `All Good!`<br>
 Launch `http:localhost:8080/all` or run curl command `curl -v http://localhost:8080/all` in terminal,then you should be able to see `Customer Information`.